 Other care services can be provided at an additional cost.

 The concept of the village is ‘Independence in retirement’.
-However, the Company is able to arrange care packages when necessary on a private basis, including packages provided by our domiciliary care company, a subsidiary company of Retirement Villages at an additional cost.
+However, the Company is able to arrange care packages when necessary on a private basis, including packages operated by HC-One, at an additional cost.
 Residents can, of course, make their own arrangements with Social Services.

 Where the situation deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements need to be made.

 In the very rare circumstances of this not being recognised, and bearing in mind the best interests of other residents, the staff, and the resident themselves, then there is a covenant in the lease where the Landlord may give notice.
 It should be stressed that this is the very last resort and it is hoped, that matters such as this can be dealt with in a sensible and sympathetic manner by all parties.

 Where a couple are occupying a property and one of them becomes unable to look after themselves, there is no need for alternative arrangements to be made, as long as the other party remains able to cope, with the assistance of outside agencies.

 Avonpark also benefits from the on-site residential, nursing and dementia care homes operated by care specialists HC-One.